beyerleinf/nyc-typescript-coverage-issue/README.md

 ## How to use

 Run `npm install` and then `npm test`.
-Coverage is 100% but it shouldn't.
+Coverage is 100% but it shouldn't be.